cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

     - The Concentrator NVA routing table includes various subnets of the 192.168.0.0/16 range
     - successful pings

-- Connectivity from Spoke2 VNET to the On-Prem branches is achieved by a UDR for the 192.168.0.0/16 range pointing to the Concentrator NVA (Next-Hop = 10.0.10.4) and configured on the Spoke2 subnets as well as on the Concentrator NVA.
+- Connectivity from Spoke2 VNET to the On-Prem branches is achieved by a UDR for the 192.168.0.0/16 range pointing to the Concentrator NVA (Next-Hop = 10.0.10.4) and configured on the Spoke2 subnets as well as on the Concentrator NVA subnet.

 ## 4.2.2.
 FW NVA routing table vs FW NVA *Effective routes*